harisaurus/react-native-workshop/React Native Workshop.md

 Please do ask questions if you have any, but do keep in mind that if its not directly relevant to what we're working on, we may have to hold off chatting about it until the end of the workshop to make sure we get through all the content.

+# What is React?

+React is a JavaScript library for building user interfaces.
+It allows you to build encapsulated components that manage their own state, then compose them to make complex UIs.
+React by default renders client-side, but can also render on the server using Node, and power mobile apps using React Native.

 # Quick intro to React Native

 React Native is a library that allows you to create native apps for Android and iOS using React JS.
 You can use React Native in an existing Android or iOS project, or build an entire app from the ground up using React Native.
 Today we'll be doing the latter!